ostwalprasad/ostwalprasad.github.io/_posts/2020-07-01-Must have code snippets for every Data Science Notebook .markdown

 author: Prasad Ostwal
 ---

-# Must have code snippets for every Data Science Notebook

 I've been using Jupyter notebooks for quite a while and everytime I create a new notebook I have to write same 10-15 lines of *bare minimum* code with some visualization snippets that are mostly needed, so why not write them at once and use everytime?

 I always keep this page open in web browser to quickly copy snippets while *pythoning*.

-So here are few must have code snippets.
+So here are few code snippets..!

 ## Must have Imports